jam01/SRS-Template/srs-template.md

 ### 1.5 Document Overview
 💬 _Brief guide to the structure of the SRS so readers can quickly find what they need._

-➥ Summarize what each major section covers (Product Overview, Requirements, Verification, Appendixes) and mention how updates and revision history are managed.
+➥ Summarize what each major section covers (Product Overview, Requirements, Verification, Appendixes), note any document conventions, and mention how updates and revision history are managed.

 💡 Tips:
 - Keep to 3–5 sentences focusing on navigation and conventions.